tjyanjing/numerical-computing-python/welcome.md

 Hello,

 Welcome to Numerical Computing Using Python!
-In this online class we will start by discussing the fundamentals of numerical computing, including data types and basic linear algebra (vectors, matrices and tensors), and their representations in Numpy
+In this class we will start by discussing the fundamentals of numerical computing, including data types and basic linear algebra (vectors, matrices and tensors), and their representations in Numpy